THE BIG FOUR

 Locate the caregiving arena

-The house is where caring and grieving live.
-4th is home, 6th is daily service, 8th is the bonds that grief tests, 10th is public caregiver vocation.
+The house is where care and grief questions become visible.
+4th is home, 6th is daily service, 8th is trust and shared resources, 10th is public responsibility.

 Step 3